mjs639/PUI2017_mjs639/HW5_mjs639/README.md

 Assignment 2

 I primarily worked alone for Assignment 2, using the skeleton notebook as a guide.
 Again, the chi-square statistic was an insurmountable hill for me, so those elements are incomplete.
+Sarah was able to provide me with some guidance on the usage of the chi-square to get the plots to where they are now, but I believe I still have errors.

 Assignment 3

 Charlie, Valeria and I worked on the data munging together.
 I was able to develop the plots mostly independently, though Valeria helped me catch a few instances where my x and y values were swapped.
-Charlie and I worked together to fit the models.
-Later in the day, I offered guidance on this part to fellow students - Valeria, Matt, and Sarah
+Charlie and I worked together to fit the models, and Sarah shared with me a means of normalizing the plots (by dividing both x and y by the population values).
+Prior to doing this, I was unable to include the US on my plots because it would distort them too significantly.